rj45/starjay/docs/cpu_isa_manual.md

 Pushes the CSR specified by the popped top of stack on to the stack.

-This instruction is only available in kernel mode.
-Implementations may choose to raise an illegal instruction exception if executed in user mode.
+Only the `depth` CSR may be read in user mode.
+An illegal instruction exception is expected to be raised if any other CSR is read in user mode.

 ##### 3.4.23. `popcsr` - Pop Computer Status Register